nekudo/wp_wemahu/plugins/wemahu/README.txt

 3. Upload the `plugin-name` directory to the `/wp-content/plugins/` directory
 4. Activate the plugin in the Plugin dashboard

+== Screenshots ==

+1. Wemahu scanning a directory for malicious code.
+2. Results of a malware scan.
+3. Ruleset dialog.
+Multiple rulsets can be defined to scan specific folder e.g.

 == Changelog ==

 = 1.0.0 =